 DATS model provides a Date object to records key Date(s) associated with the description of a Dataset.

 For each Date, users have to identify its type, in relation to a specific event (e.g. creation, update, validation, verification, deprecation…).

 Such generic mechanism of providing Date and temporal information offers flexibility and extensibility.
 Dates may be repeated and differentiated by type.
 This allows for extensions to new types of dates that may be required in specific scenarios.
 The actual definition of the types is delegated to existing ontologies.

 1.5.
 Who produced the dataset?¶

 Using the Dataset’s “creators” property, DATS records the Person and/or Organization associated with the dataset, and supports documenting their roles (e.g., creator, curator, developer, funder, principal investigator).

 1.6.
 Where and How can the dataset be accessed?¶

-DATS also provides for a comprehensive description of the ways to access a Dataset, including the dataset landing page and/or access URL if available, a description of the type of access (such as download, remote access, remote service, enclave or not available) as well as any authorization or authetication needed to access the dataset.
-This information can be entered in the Access entity, that is part of DatasetDistribution as well as part of the description of a DataRepository.
+DATS provides for a comprehensive description of the ways to access a Dataset.
+This information can be reported in the Access entity, that is part of DatasetDistribution as well as part of the description of a DataRepository.
+It covers information such as the dataset landing page and/or access URL if available, a description of the type of access (such as download, remote access, remote service, enclave or not available) as well as any authorization or authentication needed to access the dataset.